harawata/fmsqlscratchpad/README.md

 - __FileMaker Pro 12__ : Advanced version is required to add the custom functions to your solutions.
 - __2empowerFM Text Toolkit plugin__ : A free FileMaker plugin by [Draconventions](http://www.dracoventions.com/).
 It is used only by FM SQL Scratchpad which means it is not required on production environments.
 It can be downloaded from [Draconventions product page](http://www.dracoventions.com/products/2empowerFM/family/regex.php)

+## Download

+.zip archive can be downloaded from https://bintray.com/harawata/fm/fmsqlscratchpad

 ## Setup

 _If you just want to see how it works, please skip to the next 'Quick start' section which uses the sample database  for the explanation._